folio-org/stripes-components/lib/FilterGroups/readme.md

 period and the filter name itself.
 For example, in the configuration above, the full names include `item.Books` and `location.Annex Library`.

-### Component state

-The FilterGroup utilities use a single member of the component's state, `filters`.
-Its value represents which filters are presently selected.
-It is represented as an object whose keys are the full names of filters, and whose values are booleans.
-(Since a value of `false` has the same meaning as the key not being present, usually all values are `true`.)
-For example:

-	filters: {
-	  'item.DVDs': true,
-	  'item.Microfilm': true,
-	  'location.Main Library': true
-	}

 ### Representation in the user-interface URL